 Extension of the West Wing for the visit of George V in 1911

 Aras an Uachtaráin is now the official residence of the President of Ireland.
-The house is open to the public each Saturday and 5 200 people visit the formal rooms and view the grounds each year.
-In addition to official guests at the many state functions hosted by the President, more than 11,000 visit the house by invitation each year.
+The house is open to the public each Saturday, and each year thousands of people visit the house as official guests at the many state and official functions hosted by the President.
+In 2019, for instance, more than 22,000 people visited Áras an Uachtaráin.